The XLZD Design Book: Towards the Next-Generation Liquid Xenon Observatory for Dark Matter and Neutrino Physics: Experimental Architecture

 The cryostat will be a double-walled structure centrally placed in the water tank.
 The inner vessel holding the TPC and liquid xenon will be nested in the outer vessel, which provides vacuum insulation and is held by the cryostat support.

 As in XENONnT\,\cite{Aprile:2020vtw} and LZ\,\cite{Mount:2017qzi}, both vessels will have conventional cylindrical geometry with shallow torispherical heads.
 Alternatively, a flat floor cryostat would help to reduce the amount of xenon needed.
-A first full-scale prototype was successfully commissioned \cite{Brown_2024}.
+A first full-scale prototype, the PANCAKE test platform at Freiburg, was successfully commissioned~\cite{Brown_2024}.
 The shape of the inner vessel will be optimized to minimize passive volumes filled with LXe.
 The vessels’ design will comply with the pressure code the hosting country requires.

 Due to its mass and direct contact with xenon, the cryostat is one of the main contributors to the experiment’s radioactivity budget.
 Therefore, a critical requirement for the cryostat is to limit its contributions from the bulk of the material and its surface to radioactive backgrounds in the sensitive region of the xenon detector.
-The baseline design for the cryostat assumes the use of commercially pure CP-1-grade titanium obtained from the cold hearth electron beam refining process, which follows a successful material search campaigns by the LUX\,\cite{Akerib:2011rr} and LZ\,\cite{LZ:2017iwn} experiments.
+The baseline design for the cryostat assumes the use of commercially pure CP-1-grade titanium obtained from the cold hearth electron beam refining process, which follows successful material search campaigns by the LUX\,\cite{Akerib:2011rr} and LZ\,\cite{LZ:2017iwn} experiments.

 To minimize the impact of radon-emitting surfaces in direct contact with xenon, they will be either electropolished or chemically etched.
 A novel radon mitigation method showed that a suppression of the $^{222}$Rn emanation rate by up to three orders of magnitude could be achieved using micrometer-thick surface coatings\,\cite{Jorg:2022spz}.
 Further details about the applicability of this technique are discussed in Section~\ref{sec:radon}.